Wlab518/SV_procedure/README.md

 `docker exec -it sv_project /bin/bash`

-3.To prepare the table of the data information according to the “SV_procedure/test/sample_info.txt” file
+3.To prepare the table of the data information according to the “SV_procedure/test/sample_info.txt” file：

 ##“sample_info.txt” file used to save the table of sample information, including 4 columns separated by TAB